 The Western Cape lies at the southern tip of Africa.
 The province's unmatched natural beauty, famous hospitality, cultural diversity, excellent wine and rich cuisine make it one of the world's greatest tourist attractions.

-The tourism industry in the province has grown faster and created more jobs than any other.
-One in 10 employees in the Western Cape earns a living in the tourism industry, which contributes more than R25 billion to the provincial economy.
+The tourism industry in the province has grown faster and created more jobs than any other province.
+Tourism directly contributes R17 billion to the provincial economy and accounts for 204 000 formal jobs in the province.

 Cape Metropole